-Report any gambling winnings from line 13 of the IA 1040 that were received while an Iowa resident or income from Iowa sources while a nonresident.
+Report any gambling winnings from the IA 1040, line 13 that were received while an Iowa resident or income from Iowa sources while a nonresident.

-Report any gambling winnings from line 13 of the IA 1040 that were received from Iowa sources.
+Report any gambling winnings from the IA 1040, line 13 that were received from Iowa sources.